 The H-P system is not designed to tell you how old a bird is.
 No system can without the use of a physical marker.
 Nor does the H-P system tell us whether a bird is in breeding or nonbreeding "plumage", but it does employ "aspect" as a way to describe the appearance of a plumage.

 There are pros and cons to each of the systems above, but in my opinion, the H-P system - although somewhat didactic - is the closest thing we have to unfailing.
+A clarification note, Calendar Year is denoted by "cy", and this does not equate to "cycle".

 Thanks to Chris Corben for some helpful comments on this post.